johannphilippe/hypercurve/README.md

 ## How to use it

-There are two ways to use it : in C++ or in Lua.
-The CMake build system builds two libraries that can be used in both languages.
-You will find C++ example under hypercurve_test/test.cpp, and Lua example under lua_module/test.lua.
+There are three ways to use it : in C++, Csound or in Lua.
+Cmake will help you build libraries that can be used in those languages.
+You will find C++ example under hypercurve_test/test.cpp, Csound example under csound_opcode/test.csd, and Lua example under lua_module/test.lua.

 ## A simple C++ example